Upward Dog

 Snooker and pool players require upper body flexibility and wrist mobility for accurate cue control.

-Golfers need flexibility in their back, shoulders, and hips for a powerful and effective swing.
+Volleyball players need flexibility in their arms, shoulders, and legs for serving, spiking, and diving.

 Track and field athletes need a mix of upper and lower body flexibility for running, jumping, and throwing events.

-A series of stretches designed to increase flexibility in the hamstrings.
+A series of stretches designed to increase flexibility in the neck.

-A series of stretches and isometric exercises designed to increase flexibility and strength in the lower back.
+A series of stretches designed to increase flexibility in the lower back.